Pat-Lafon/Cobb/README.md

 ### What are excess benchmarks?

-Excess benchmarks test how additional components affect synthesis performance.
-Each `_excess` directory contains more components than its base counterpart.
+Excess benchmarks test how a most precise set of components affect synthesis performance.
+Each `_excess` directory contains fewer components than its base counterpart.
+Why is it called excess if there are fewer components?
+Originally this was flipped, but we decided to add more components to the main evaluation to create the contrast instead.
+I never updated the names

 ### Running the benchmarks